Hiking in Kyoto: Takao village

 As part of our discovery days, your guide will prepare the best itinerary for you, but we also offer the possibility of contacting your guide beforehand if you have any specific requests (dietary restrictions, elements of the programme you would like to discuss, etc.).
 You will also have lunch with your guide in a restaurant along the route, recommended by them, according to your wishes.

-Please allow about 900 yen for transportation, 1,500 for lunch and 1,600 for entrance to the temples.
-During autumn (from early November to late December), please allow two additional 500 yen per person to pass through Kozen-ji forest and Jodo-ji forest.
+Please allow about 900 yen for transportation, 1,500 for lunch and 2,500 for entrance to the temples.

 The meeting point is Nijo Station bus stop, on East side ("higashi") of the station, on Sembon-dori street, at 9am.